-Attend a Study Abroad convocation in the fall or spring, and/or schedule an appointment with the Office for International Education.
+Attend a Study Abroad convocation in the fall or spring, and/or schedule an appointment with the William & Robert Shuford Center for International Education.

 Choose A Program

 Choose a program in conversation with an academic adviser, carefully determining the courses you intend to take and how they will count towards your degree.
-OIE can provide preliminary information about aid as it applies to study abroad, but you should also visit the Financial Aid Office to explore how much aid is available to you for programs you are considering.
-Schedule a follow up appointment to discuss your refined choices with firstname.lastname@example.org and learn about program specific next steps.
+SCIE can provide preliminary information about aid as it applies to study abroad, but you should also visit the Financial Aid Office to explore how much aid is available to you for programs you are considering.
+Schedule a follow up appointment to discuss your refined choices with Laura Dobson and learn about program specific next steps.

-EUROPEAN UNION ERASMUS+ SEMESTER ABROAD IN SPAIN SCHOLARSHIP--UNIVERSITY OF THE BASQUE COUNTRY-ERASMUS+ MOBILITY GRANT
+EUROPEAN UNION ERASMUS+ SEMESTER ABROAD IN SPAIN SCHOLARSHIP--UNIVERSITY OF THE BASQUE COUNTRY and UNIVERSITY OF ALMERÍA-ERASMUS+ MOBILITY GRANT

-The European Union's Erasmus+Program offers financial support for student exchange between U.S. universities and universities of the countries of the European Union.
-Lenoir-Rhyne University is one of the exchange partner universities of the University of the Basque Country (UPV/EHU) in Spain and can awardthis ERASMUS+ scholarship to its top student (determined first by GPA and second by quality of application and recommendations) attending The University of the Basque Country as an exchange student each spring semester.
-The scholarship offers 800 Euros per month for up to five months of expenses associated with an academic semester abroad.
-In addition, it offers an 800 Euro stipend to cover a signficant portion of the air ticket to travel to and from Spain.
-Students must have at least a low intermediate level in Spanish to benefit from this scholarship, and depending on their Spanish level, can take a variety of courses in multiple disciplines in English or in Spanish, as well as Spanish and Basque language courses for international students.
-(Exchange rates fluxuate, but this scholarship typically amounts to a $4000-4500 value)
+The European Union's Erasmus+ Program offers financial support for student exchange between U.S. universities and universities of the countries of the European Union.
+Lenoir-Rhyne University enjoys two exchange partnerships with universities in Spain that generously make this scholarship available to our students: the University of the Basque Country (UPV/EHU) and the Universidad de Almería (UAL).
+Lenoir-Rhyne University awards these ERASMUS+ scholarships to its top students (determined first by GPA and second by quality of application and recommendations) electing to attend the Universidad de Almería and the University of the Basque Country.
+The scholarship covers many of the living expenses associated with studying abroad and a significant portion of the air ticket to travel to and from Spain.
+Students studying at these universities can take a variety of courses in multiple disciplines in English or in Spanish, as well as Spanish language courses for international students.
+(Annual awards and exchange rates fluctuate, but this scholarship typically amounts to a $3000-4200 value.)

-Contact the Office for International Education, Room 202 Rudisill Library, for more information and an application.
+Contact the SCIE, Room 202 Rudisill Library, for more information and an application.

 MARY ANN CHOU CHINA STUDY SCHOLARSHIP